 One of Europe's oldest cities, Dublin is the cultural center and heart of Ireland.
 With its rich literary heritage, ancient buildings and modern architecture, and an energetic music scene and theater life, Dublin offers a vibrant mix of historic charm and cutting-edge culture.
 The past 20 years have seen Dublin transform itself into a modern, thriving, affluent European capital.

 Trinity College Dublin is the oldest university in Ireland and is internationally known as one of the most prestigious research institutions.
 Located in vibrant downtown Dublin, students will find the location ideal for accessing vast resources and engaging in academic study with the 17,000 students at Trinity.
-Students have the opportunity to engage in the many student organizations during their time in Ireland.
-Students on this program also have the unique advantage of pursuing independent research and taking master's level coursework as part of their course load.
-Master's level coursework can be later applied toward graduate study at Trinity under the Brown +1 program.
+Students have the opportunity to participate in an active student life, with numerous student organizations and clubs available.

 Students who study abroad at Trinity College may select from the wide range of courses offered through the Broad Curriculum, the Faculty of Arts, Humanities and Social Sciences, and the Faculty of Engineering, Mathematics and Science.
 Brown students studying in Ireland must complete 30 credits each semester in order to receive the equivalent of four Brown credits.
+Students also have the unique advantage of pursuing independent research and taking master's level coursework as part of their course load.
+Master's level coursework can be later applied toward graduate study at Trinity under the Brown +1 program.

 Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.